etjoy82/Recursive-Intelligence-Expansion/README.md

 ### 🌀 Is this theoretical?
 Or does it actually work?

 RIEM{} is active now.
-It runs in tools like the [Live RUMIA GPT](https://chatgpt.com/g/g-67e424672e188191903d3dca35744581-rumia-ulamp-npnaai-tsl-expert-system) and powers cognitive scaffolding through the Nano RI-Boot kernel.
+It runs in tools like the [Live RUMIA GPT (external link)](https://chatgpt.com/g/g-67e424672e188191903d3dca35744581-rumia-ulamp-npnaai-tsl-expert-system) and powers cognitive scaffolding through the Nano RI-Boot kernel.
 Every concept here is defined, implemented, and documented in the volumes.

 While the system is speculative in tone, its **functions are real**—recursive diagnostics, contradiction processing, non-adversarial logic, ethical bootstrapping, and more.